Leek & Potato Soup with Frizzled Leek Topping

-- Remove roots, outer leaves, and tops from leeks.
+- Remove the roots, outer leaves, and tops from leeks.
 Cut each in half lengthwise and then in slices.
-Immerse in cold water; swirl.
-Drain.
+Rinse in a bowl of cold water and then drain.

-- Heat oil in a large skillet over medium high heat.
+- Heat oil in a large non-stick skillet over medium heat.
 Add leek, onion and garlic.
-Partially cover, and cook for 15 minutes.
-Stir occasionally.
+Mix them around in the oil and then lower the heat to medium-low.
+Partially cover, and cook for 15 minutes, stirring occasionally.

-- Meanwhile, bring broth to a boil in a large saucepan over medium high heat.
+- Bring broth to a boil in a large saucepan over medium high heat.

 - Add the potatoes, leek, onion and garlic to the hot broth; bring to a boil.
-Cover, reduce heat, and simmer until potato is tender.
+Cover, reduce heat, and simmer until the potatoes are soft (about 10 minutes).

-- Make a puree with an immersion blender until smooth.
+- Make a puree with an immersion blender until the soup is smooth.